 Acquiring publicly owned real estate for private sector use can be a complex, protracted, and arduous process.
 Public land can be difficult to procure in the first place, and government agencies exercise substantial oversight when evaluating the development of these types of properties.

 Our Philadelphia public property acquisition lawyers at Pritzker Law Group can help take your project from conceptualization to completion.
-Our firm has strong relationships with city agencies, government administration officials, and officials that can benefit your venture.
+Our firm has strong relationships with city agencies, government officials, and local community groups to help get you through the process.
 We emphasize a collaborative approach to real estate development and will do everything possible to make your project a success.

 We can help you explore your options for acquiring public land.
 Schedule a free 15 minute initial consultation with our team by contacting us online.

 - Tax Assessments Abatements